izKonrad/ETH-AVAX-ASSESSMENT-4/README.md

 6. 'transferFrom' function to transfer DEGEN tokens on behalf of another address.

-7. 'burn' function to burn DEGEN tokens.
+7. 'getRedeemedItem' function to check what item you redeeemed.

-8. 'redeem' function to redeem DEGEN tokens for NFTs.
+8. 'redeemWeapon' function to redeem DEGEN tokens for NFTs.

 9. 'symbol' you can get the abbreviation of the token's name.